arathipremkumar/Microsoft-Teams-Clone/README.md

 # Video-call-app
-This is an Agora one-to-one video call build in python.
+This is an Agora one-to-one video callapp  build in python.
 Two people can connect in a channel using the App-id from agora.io

 Python is very convenient to work with.
 It is High level, Interpreted, Object-oriented, Interactive, Modular, Dynamic, Portable and Extensible in C++ & C.